littleisland8/SIMONE/README.md

-# SIMONE (Structural varIants and Methylation usign lONg rEads)
+# SIMONE (Structural varIants and Methylation using lONg rEads)

 Snakemake pipeline for investigating structural variation and methylation using long-reads and tumor-control samples